6 technologies that will change the logistics industry by 2030

 “We believe that the future starts today, let’s shape it together.”

-Watch Markus Kückelhaus’ presentation at Nordic Delivery Conference 2016 on, how big data, sensor technology, augmented reality, 3D printing, robots and drones change the logistics industry within the next 5-15 years:
+Watch Markus Kückelhaus’ presentation at Nordic Delivery Conference 2016, powered by Consignor, on how big data, sensor technology, augmented reality, 3D printing, robots and drones change the logistics industry within the next 5-15 years: